 Putting Safety First in Shale Oil and Gas

-Our Shales safety culture touches everything we do, from driving to work to operating a rig.
-We use multiple safety barriers, proven operating methods and consistent monitoring to help deliver needed energy in a safe, responsible manner.
+Our Shales safety culture touches everything we do, from driving to work to drilling a well.
+We use multiple safety barriers, proven operating methods, and consistent monitoring to help deliver needed energy in a safe, responsible manner.
 Our goal is zero incidents in personal, process and transport safety.

 At Shell, safety is more than just a word and more than just a priority.
 Safety drives our actions in our daily activities from exploration through production.
 Our safety record is built on an operating culture that touches everything we do.
 Our commitment to Goal Zero means we are always working to improve.

 - Strict Standards - While all Shell onshore exploration and production operations comply with federal, state, and provincial regulations, in many cases our design criteria and operating procedures exceed those standards.
 We believe our practices are among the most comprehensive in the industry.
 Before beginning a new project, we develop a report identifying and addressing the health, safety, security, and environmental risks for our operation.

 - Multiple Barriers - To minimise or eliminate risks in our designs, we use physical barriers including seals, cement casing, blowout preventers, and monitoring equipment.
 We also use operational barriers such as flow meters, monitor well conditions, and respond to and minimise the impact if a problem should occur.

 - Proven Methods - Our operating methods combine experience and state-of-the-art technology to maximize safety and efficiency.
 Employees and contractors are trained in well safety and well control, and all personnel have the authority -- and are expected -- to stop any activity they deem unsafe.